Donald Sidney-Fryer: Marine Corps service and education

-Early literary work
+1956–1971: Early literary work

 Sidney-Fryer used the libraries of UCLA to investigate the history and creators of Romantic Ballet, which flourished from 1827 to the late 1800s.
 He took note of composer Cesare Pugni, who wrote symphonies, ten operas, forty masses, and more than three hundred ballet scores.
 Little had been published about Pugni and his works.
 Sidney-Fryer began compiling the names of Pugni's ballet scores and data about them.
 In addition to his own research, he hired researchers in London and Milan to uncover more information.
 Sidney-Fryer assembled the information as Cesare Pugni, 180?-1870: Checklist of Ballets and self-published a limited number of copies.
 A publisher in Italy then paid Sidney-Fryer to include his checklist in volume seven of its Enciclopedia dello Spettacolo in 1961.

+1911 The House of Orchids and Other Poems by George Sterling, cover art by Porter Garnett.

-On August 26 and 27, 1958, Sidney-Fryer visited Clark Ashton Smith and his wife Carol in their home in Pacific Grove, California.
-Sidney-Fryer recalled, “when I asked him what poet meant to him what [Smith] meant to me, he turned around to a bookcase behind him and picked out a volume that had a dark blue Art Nouveau cover with a pictorial design and printing etched in silver: The House of Orchids [and Other Poems] (1911), by George Sterling.”
-Sterling's verses impressed Sidney-Fryer deeply.
+On August 26 and 27, 1958, Sidney-Fryer visited his literary hero Clark Ashton Smith and Smith's wife Carol in their home in Pacific Grove, California.
+Sidney-Fryer recalled, “when I asked him what poet meant to him what [Smith] meant to me, he turned around to a bookcase behind him and picked out a volume that had a dark blue Art Nouveau cover with a pictorial design and printing etched in silver: The House of Orchids (1911), by George Sterling.”
+Sidney-Fryer said Smith "made me appreciate Sterling strongly.
+To me Sterling was the epitome of Romanticism which strongly influenced my style of Romanticism."

 On Friday, September 5, 1959, he returned to the Smiths’ home in Pacific Grove for a second visit.
-That first night he stayed at a motel, but the Smiths offered for Sidney-Fryer to stay with them for the remainder of his visit.
-The two men passionately discussed literature for hours.
+The first night he stayed at a motel, but the Smiths offered for Sidney-Fryer to stay with them for the remainder of his visit.
+The two men passionately discussed literature for days.
 Smith had a copy of an extremely rare bibliography of his fiction, and gave Sidney-Fryer permission to use Smith's own typewriter in his own study to type a copy of the bibliography for Sidney-Fryer's use.
 Sidney-Fryer left the Smiths on September 9.
 The bibliography Sidney-Fryer typed was Thomas G. L. Cockcroft's The Tales of Clark Ashton Smith: A Bibliography.
 Sidney-Fryer corresponded with Cockcroft about Smith's writings.
-Then Sidney-Fryer began to research and write a bibliography of all of Clark Ashton Smith's writings, a project which would take him years to complete.
+Then Sidney-Fryer began the research to write a bibliography of all of Clark Ashton Smith's writings, a project which would take him years to complete.
 In the autumn of 1960, he met Forrest J. Ackerman, who helped Sidney-Fryer track down many Smith writings published in fantasy and science fiction fan publications.